jsoutter/ha-lyngdorf/info.md

 ## Known Limitations and Issues

 - Devices can only be added through Bonjour discovery.
-- Volume slider is logarithmic rather than linear.
+- Volume slider does not convert between linear and scaled logarithmic value.

 {% if not installed %}